torchbox/wagtail-grapple/docs/general-usage/model-types.rst

         Represents the field as non-nullable in the schema.
 This promises the client that it will have a value returned.

+    .. attribute:: kwargs

+        Useful keyword arguments:

+        * ``description`` (string)
+            A description of the type to show in the GraphiQL browser.

+        * ``deprecation_reason`` (string)
+            Provide a deprecation reason for the Field, will also show in the GraphiQL browser.

 GraphQLDocument
 ---------------